Master of Engineering

 Detailed Financial Aid Info

 Underrepresented minorities may receive up to 50 percent per year in tuition scholarship through our Diversity Scholarships.
+Additionally, up to $10,000 per year may be allocated for the student to gain experience in a research setting under the direction of a principal investigator (PI).

 Externally Funded Scholarships